-Cookies may be arranged (“set”) by us or by others under an arrangement with us, such as companies whose business it is to analyse information.
-We may also access information from cookies set by others (“3rd party cookies”).
+Cookies may be arranged (“set”) by us or by others, on the Countdown website, under an arrangement with us, such as companies whose business it is to analyse information.
+We may also access information from these cookies set by others (“3rd party cookies”).

 Why should you know about cookies?

 You should know about cookies because they involve the collection of information about you (which may or may not be personal information) in a way which may not be obvious to you.

 The information that we collect through cookies may not identify, or relate, to a particular individual.
 Generally, the information collected through cookies relates to a device used to access online content, such as an IP address or location data about the device.
 Cookies may also collect information about the behaviours of the user of the device, such as the websites visited by the user and their activity on the website.

 What is a cookie?